• Skip to primary navigation

 2. Heat the oil.
 Heat a wok, large skillet, or non-stick frying pan to medium-high with 2 tablespoons of cooking oil.

 3. Stir fry the noodles.
-Once the oil is shimmering and just beginning to smoke add prepared noodles or pasta and fry for 1-2 minutes until slightly crisped and golden.
+Once the oil is shimmering and just beginning to smoke, add prepared noodles or pasta and fry for 1-2 minutes until slightly crisped and golden.

 4. Add sauce and seasoning.
-Portion ½ cup of teriyaki sauce and a sprinkle ¼ teaspoon of ground ginger into the noodles.
+Portion ½ cup of teriyaki sauce and sprinkle ¼ teaspoon of ground ginger into the noodles.
 Then, stir to coat evenly and cook for an additional 2 minutes, stirring occasionally.

 5. Serve.
-Remove from heat when done and serve immediately with optional garnish (sliced green onion and sesame seeds).
+Remove from heat when done, and serve immediately with optional garnish (sliced green onion and sesame seeds).

 Wide overhead image of the teriyaki noodles in skillet.